EqualifyEverything/handbook/README.md

 # The Equalify Handbook

 ## What is the purpose of a handbook?
-Inspired by [Gitlab's handbook](https://about.gitlab.com/handbook/), Equalify's handbook provides information about Equalify operations.
-Publishing this information encourages a culture of openness, helping us make the internet more accessible.
+Equalify's handbook is modeled after [Gitlab's handbook](https://about.gitlab.com/handbook/) and contains comprehensive information about everything related to Equalify.
+By publishing our handbook publicly, we're fostering a culture of transparency and openness, and ultimately contributing to a more accessible internet for all.

 ## What is Equalify?